-This can be explained by using the approach I suggested in in my post Two Beginnings and, earlier, in my articles “Towards Reconciliation of Biblical and Cosmological Ages of the Universe” and “On the Age of the Universe in the Many-Worlds Interpretation of Quantum Mechanics”.
+This can be explained by using the approach I suggested in my post Two Beginnings and, earlier, in my articles “Towards Reconciliation of Biblical and Cosmological Ages of the Universe” and “On the Age of the Universe in the Many-Worlds Interpretation of Quantum Mechanics”.
 The gist of this approach is that when the world was first created during the Big Bang some 13.78 billion years ago, the world existed in a proto-physical state as a quantum wavefunction.
-The universal wavefunction continued to evolve for billions of years until first human observers, Adam and Eve (Havah), collapsed the wavefunction and brought the world into a tangible physical existence as we know it today.
+The universal wavefunction continued to evolve for billions of years until first human observers, Adam and Eve, collapsed the wavefunction and brought the world into a tangible physical existence as we know it today.

-This explains the dispute (machloket) between Rabbi Yohoshua and Rabbi Eliezer.
+This explains the dispute (machloket) between Rabbi Yehoshua and Rabbi Eliezer.
 Rabbi Yehoshua is talking about the first creation, when the world was in a proto-physical state being described by a wavefunction.
-We call that moment of initial creation “Nissan”—the first month.
+We call that moment of initial creation “Nisan”—the first month.
 In Hebrew, the word for month is “chodesh,” which means new.
-The first month, Nissan, is the very beginning of the new creation—the universe.
+The first month, Nisan, is the very beginning of the new creation—the universe.
 However, at that point, prior to the collapse of the universal wavefunction, there is no physical world yet, only the wavefunction evolving in time.
 Let us recall that the wavefunction is a mathematical concept—the square amplitude of the wavefunction is the probability of finding the particle in a given area of space.
 Thus, it is a mental construct.
-This is why the Chasidic though tells us that in Nissan, the world was created in thought.
-In Tishrei, when Adam and Eve collapsed the wavefunction, they brought the world into physical reality—this is why we say that in Tishrei the world was created in action.
+This is why the Chasidic though tells us that in Nisan, the world was created in thought.
+In Tishrei, when Adam and Eve collapsed the wavefunction, they brought the world into physical reality—this is why we say that in Tishrei the world was created in deed.